 The 2005 Commonwealth Fund Biennial Health Insurance Survey found that "59 percent of uninsured adults who had a chronic illness, such as diabetes or asthma, did not fill a prescription or skipped their medications because they could not afford them" and "more than one-third of uninsured adults who had a chronic condition went to an emergency room or stayed overnight in the hospital in the past year because of their condition".
 The Clinic must forecast beyond the diagnosis and use diverse, leveraged support to ensure the comprehensive treatment of patients by staff or volunteer health professionals, who use the vast clinic network to greatly improve the probability that a prescription doesn't go unfilled or a chronic condition left unmanaged.
-The prevalence of chronic conditions presenting at the clinic continues to grow, with the top three diagnoses for 2007, diabetes, hypertension and hyperlipidemia, accounting for over a third of patient visits.
-Treating a condition at the least costly level prevents uncompensated visits to the local hospital's emergency room, decreasing the burden of disease and debt on all.
+The prevalence of chronic conditions presenting at the clinic continues to grow, with the top three diagnoses for 2008 were hypertension, musculo-skeletal complaints, and diabetes, accounting for over a third of patient visits.
+Treating a condition at the least costly level prevents uncompensated visits to Lawrence Memorial Hospital's emergency room, decreasing the burden of disease and debt on all.

-The Clinic received donated in-kind services, medication, space, and materials valued over \$4.3 million in 2007.
-This number includes 6,932 prescriptions to treat our patients' conditions through 14% more on-site visits (3,758); the City-owned facility, and 891 referrals to volunteer medical professionals.
+The Clinic received donated in-kind services, medication, space, and materials valued over \$4.2 million in 2008.
+This number includes 6,593 prescriptions to treat our patients' conditions through 10% more on-site visits (4,149); the City-owned facility lease, and 790 referrals to volunteer medical professionals.
 For every \$1 invested in our services, our program generates another \$9 worth of care for our patients.
-The clinic requests a \$10 fee for service from patients but does not deny care due to an inability to pay, in 2007 fee collection increased and accounted for 7.6% of the budget.
-City allocations, including police and medical costs waived for the 2008 Lawrence Half Marathon benefitting our services, have helped build our capacity to meet the increasing demand each year.
+The clinic requests a \$10 fee for service from patients but does not deny care due to an inability to pay.
+2008 fee collection increased and accounted for 4.7% of the budget.
+City allocations, including police and medical costs waived for the Half-Marathons benefitting our services (while bringing hundreds of visitors to Lawrence), have helped build our capacity to meet the increasing demand each year.
+2007 and 2008 were both record years for number of patients served.
 Continued support will enable us to ensure quality and comprehensive medical care to this population to return them to, and help them maintain, health and productivity in their places of learning, working, and recreating throughout our community.